iamrubayet/CSES-Solutions/README.md

 # CSES Solutions

-Over 270 accepted solutions to the [CSES Problem Set](https://cses.fi/problemset/), written in C++ by me.
+All 300 accepted solutions to the [CSES Problem Set](https://cses.fi/problemset/), written in C++ by me.
 | Problem Type          | Number Solved |
 |-----------------------|:-------------:|
 | Introductory Problems |     19/19     |